Body Dysmorphic Disorder: What is it and is there help?

 BDD can affect anyone, regardless of age, gender, or background.

-Diagnosis
+Diagnosis of BDD

 A mental health professional (such as a psychologist or psychiatrist) can assess for BDD by asking about: